shanecav84/sphyg/README.md

 ### Options

-You can also pass an _options_ hash to `::Sphyg.pulse` using the following keys:
+You can also pass an _options_ hash to `::Sphyg.pulse` to customize the displayed throbber.
+A throbber consists of an array of _frames_, an _enumerator_, and a _rate_.
+The following are built-in throbbers.
+You may use the `:kind` key to choose a built-in throbber, or utilize `::Sphyg::THROBBERS` to configure them.

 #### `:kind`